hansonrobotics/robo_blender/README.md

     cd catkin_pkg
     python3 setup.py install

+## Co-requisites
+The tracking mode requires that [eva_behavior] ROS node be set up and running.
+Additional instructions in the 'cookbook' section, below.

 ## Running
 To run, start blender, and load the robo.blend rig file.
 The ROS node